janmonschke/diffsync/README.md

 For specific versions of the standalone version, simply add them to the URL like this:

 <https://wzrd.in/standalone/diffsync@1.0.2>

+## Demo

+[DiffSync-Todos](diffsync-todos.herokuapp.com): An example implementation of a collaborative todo list hosted on heroku.
+(Source code: <https://github.com/janmonschke/diffsync-todos>) Try it out with a couple of browser windows open for the same list :)

 ## How does it work?